Senior Lecturer, Arts and Humanities; Affiliated Faculty Member of the Arab Crossroads Studies Program and History

 He is the recipient of numerous external fellowships and awards including the Sylvan C. and Pamela Coleman Curatorial Research Fellow in the Department of Ancient Near Eastern Art at the Metropolitan Museum of Art in Manhattan; the Samuel H. Kress Fellow in the History of Art at the American Center of Oriental Research in Amman, Jordan; the Terrace Research Associate in Egyptian Art in the Department of Art of the Ancient World at the Museum of Fine Arts in Boston, MA; Visiting Scholar in Religion (Ethiopic Studies) at Princeton Theological Seminary in Princeton, NJ; the Sultan Qaboos Cultural Center Research Fellow in Washington, DC and Muscat, Oman; the Educational and Cultural Affairs Fellow at the W. F. Albright Institute of Archaeological Research in Jerusalem; the American Institute of Yemeni Studies Research Fellow; the American Institute of Archaeology/Deutsches Archäologisches Institut Exchange Fellow in the Oriental Department in Berlin, Germany; and the United States Fulbright Commission Post-Doctoral Fellow at Dhofar University, the Sultanate of Oman.

-His academic research interests are interdisciplinary and include the following: Pre-Islamic and Islamic material culture of the Arabian Peninsula and East Africa; Arabian incense burners; the history of perfumes and scents; organic residue analysis (LC-MS) and the history of the frankincense trade; intellectual property and cultural heritage law; museum studies; archaeological tourism and sustainable development; the archaeology and history of first millennium BC Mesopotamia, Arabia, and the Levant; epigraphic South Arabian languages; rock art and epigraphy; the anthropology of scent and ritual studies; and all aspects of Digital Humanities including GIS and Remote Sensing, and 3D imaging of material culture for heritage preservation.
+His academic research interests are interdisciplinary and include the following: Pre-Islamic and early Islamic material culture of the Arabian Peninsula and East Africa; Arabian incense burners; the history of perfumes and scents; organic residue analysis (LC-MS) and the frankincense trade; the history of the Bible and Assyriology; intellectual property and cultural heritage law; archaeological tourism and sustainable development; the archaeology and history of first millennium BC Mesopotamia, Arabia, and the Levant; epigraphic South Arabian languages; Arabian rock art; and all aspects of Digital Humanities including GIS, Remote Sensing, and 3D imaging of material culture for heritage preservation.